CodeEditor: Learning to Edit Source Code with Pre-trained Models: Study Design

 \subsubsection{Pre-training}

 Following previous pre-trained studies \cite{feng2020codebert,guo2020graphcodebert,wang2021codet5,niu2022spt-code}, we select the CodeSearchNet-java \cite{husain2019codesearchnet}, which is collected from the popular open-source repositories from GitHub.
-The CodeSearchNet-java dataset contains 1.5M individual Java functions, including 499,618 functions with comments and 1,070,267 functions without comments.
-We split the whole dataset into a train set and a dev set.
+The CodeSearchNet-java dataset contains 1.5 million individual Java methods, including 499,618 methods with comments and 1,070,267 methods without comments. \changeline{For each method, we follow the pipeline in Section 3.2 and obtain a mutated version.
+Then, we consider the modified methods as an input and the original methods as an output, to construct a pre-training sample.}

+We split the pre-training data into a train set and a dev set.
 The data statistics are shown in Table \ref{tab:datasets}.
 To ensure a fair comparison with previous studies, we do not use additional data for pre-training.